hrvthzslt/personal-site/content/posts/edit-compile-edit-cycle-in-classic-vim/index.md

 ## The Reason

 The original reason for the **"Minimalist CLI Development Environment"** was to create an environment with low footprint but tailored to my convenience.
 These functionalities has another reason for existing: distraction-free programming.
 After dipping my toes into C programming, I had to realize that I need to go back and spend some quality time learning.
-So I pick up this setup, a book, and a coffee, and just roll.
+So I pick up this setup, a book, and a coffee, and do some _computering™_.

 ![Book and Thinkpad](book-and-thinkpad.png)